The Texas Hill Country is arguably one of the most beautiful parts of Texas.

-There are so many gems in the Texas Hill Country, and here I hope to share the best of the best with you!
+There are so many gems in Fredericksburg, Texas and the surrounding hill country, and here I hope to share the best of the best with you!

 I’ve personally experienced all of these places, and they made my list of 20 because of their unique charm.